MicrosoftDocs/Viva/WorkplaceAnalytics/Includes/to-open-wpa.md

 ---
-# Metadata Sample
-# required metadata

 title: To open Workplace Analytics
-description: How-to steps -- open Workplace Analytics to the Settings page.
+description: How-to open Workplace Analytics to the Settings page.
 author: paul9955
-ms.author: v-johtob
+ms.author: v-pausch
-ms.date: 05/30/2018
 ms.topic: get-started-article
 localization_priority: normal
 ms.prod: wpa
 ---

-**To open the Workplace Analytics Settings page**
+**To view Settings in Workplace Analytics**

-1. Open the [Workplace Analytics](https://workplaceanalytics.office.com/) **Home** page.
+1. Open [Workplace Analytics](https://workplaceanalytics.office.com/).
 If prompted, enter your work credentials.

-2. In the left navigation pane, expand **Settings** to show links to the available pages.
+2. In the left navigation pane, select **Settings** to see to the available pages.